Positive ID Labelling Ltd. Privacy Policy

 - Marketing communications (newsletters, promotional emails)

-- Non-essential cookies
+- Non-essential cookies (analytics and marketing)

 - Collecting testimonials or reviews